 While they all sounded good, I ultimately went with what I had in my fridge at the time of recipe testing – leftover pesto and some sun-dried tomatoes.
 I knew they’d work well together because I make sun-dried tomato pesto often and it is de-licious.

-Easy to Make Christmas Snack
+An Easy Christmas Snack Idea

 Pinwheels are fun to make for kids of all ages.
 I know I had a good time slathering on the pesto, adding the tomatoes and rolling them up.
 I think this would be a great recipe for the whole family.